-An immediate concern is the trade tensions between China and the United States, the world’s two largest economies, as well as those between Canada, Mexico, the United States and the European Union.
-There’s little doubt that trade wars in these arenas could reshape global maritime trade patterns and dampen UNCTAD’s cautiously optimistic forecast.
-According to Youssef, other factors driving uncertainty include the ongoing global energy transition, structural shifts in economies (China for example) as well as shifts in global supply chain development.
+An immediate concern is the trade tensions between China and the United States, the world’s two largest economies.
+As well as those between Canada, Mexico, the United States and the European Union.
+There’s little doubt that trade wars in these arenas could reshape global maritime trade patterns.
+Damping UNCTAD’s cautiously optimistic forecast.
+According to Youssef, other factors driving uncertainty include the ongoing global energy transition, structural shifts in economies (China for example).
+As well as shifts in global supply chain development.

 Shipping industry experts at the London-based consultancy Drewry concur with this analysis, but also note that, for the time being, healthy demand growth for containerized services is outpacing fleet expansion.
-That’s the good news contained in the latest edition of Drewry’s “Container Forecaster,” a report that adds that this may mean a better supply-demand balance and slightly higher freight rates and profits for carriers.
+Good news contained in the latest edition of Drewry’s “Container Forecaster”.
+Report that adds that this may mean a better supply-demand balance and slightly higher freight rates and profits for carriers.

 “The bad news for carriers is that they’re unlikely to see the very strong demand growth rates of early 2017 for the foreseeable future,” says Simon Heaney, senior manager of container research at Drewry.
 “Still, while port handling growth may have peaked, carriers can still expect more than adequate volumes for at least the next two years.”